Utility Functions¶

 Geometry¶

-Return the center (x, y) of a shape.
+Return the center (x, y) of a rectangle or contour.

 - Parameters: